Bounded monochromatic components for random graphs: Introduction

 We begin with some basic observations about the $t$-component chromatic number.
 Let $G$ be a graph and $t$ a positive integer.
 Since a $t$-component set is a $(t + 1)$-component set, it follows that $\chic{t}(G) \ge \chic{t+1}(G)$.
 Also, each colour class of a $t$-component colouring can be properly coloured with at most $t$ colours, and it follows that $\chic{t}(G) \ge \chi(G)/t$.
 Moreover, any partition of the vertex set into $t$-sets is a $t$-component colouring.
 We thus have the following range of values for $\chic{t}(G)$. \begin{proposition} For any graph $G$ and positive integer $t$,

 \end{proposition}

-Roughly, we prove that $\chic{t}(\G{n}{p})$ is likely to be close to the upper end of the range implied by Proposition~\ref{prop:basic}: a.a.s.~it is not far from $\chi(\G{n}{p})$ if $t(n) = o(\log_b np)$ and close to $n/t$ if $t(n) = \omega(\log_b np)$.
-This has a compact qualitative interpretation: in any partition of the vertices of $\G{n}{p}$ into asymptotically fewer than $\chi(\G{n}{p})$ parts, one of the parts must induce a subgraph having a large sub-component, about as large as the average part size.
-This statement concerns $\G{n}{p}$ with $np\to \infty$ as $n\to\infty$, and is made more precise in Theorem~\ref{thm:chi} below.
-For most of the paper however, we focus on the dense case, i.e.~with $p$ a fixed constant between $0$ and $1$.
+Roughly, we prove that $\chic{t}(\G{n}{p})$ is likely to be close to the upper end of the range implied by Proposition~\ref{prop:basic}: a.a.s.~it is close to $\chi(\G{n}{p})$ if $t(n) = o(\log_b np)$ and to $n/t$ if $t(n) = \omega(\log_b np)$.
+This has a compact qualitative interpretation: in any partition of the vertices of $\G{n}{p}$ into asymptotically fewer than $\chi(\G{n}{p})$ parts, one part must induce a subgraph having a large sub-component, about as large as the average part size.
+This statement, made more precise in Theorem~\ref{thm:chi} below, concerns $\G{n}{p}$ with $np\to \infty$ as $n\to\infty$.
+For most of the paper however, we focus on the dense case, i.e.~with $p$ fixed between $0$ and $1$.

-An interesting question is to determine the behaviour of $\chic{t}(\G{n}{p})$ at the threshold $t=\Theta(\log n)$.
-At this point, the two bounds at the upper end of the range implied by Proposition~\ref{prop:basic} are of the same asymptotic order, and we see that something more subtle takes place.
-In our main result, we have obtained an explicit determination of $\chic{t}(\G{n}{p})$ assuming that $t/\log n$ is convergent as $n\to\infty$.
-Before stating the result, let us set notation that we find convenient: given $\tau,\kappa>0$, define
+An interesting question is how to characterise $\chic{t}(\G{n}{p})$ at the threshold $t=\Theta(\log n)$.
+At this point, the two trivial upper bounds in Proposition~\ref{prop:basic} are of the same asymptotic order, and we see that something more subtle takes place.
+Our main result is an explicit determination of $\chic{t}(\G{n}{p})$ assuming that $t/\log n$ is convergent as $n\to\infty$.
+We find it convenient to set some notation: given $\tau,\kappa>0$, define

+The following technical lemma is crucial; its proof can be found in the appendix.
+See also Figure~\ref{fig:chimediumplot}.